andreoliva/number-game/README.md

-# number-game
+# phaser-game-example
-A test using the Phaser Framework
+Example of a game using Phaser Framework.
+The game is not balanced in any way whatsoever, and barely has an objective - you've been warned ;)